bico-media/b-inject/README.md

 - Have a way for the client to indicate that the text `{{B://xyz/}}` will be replaced with the B://andlebars treated content of the TX (nested injections)

-Please note that v2 does not indicate how a content provider lets a client indicate what TX to target
+The protocol does not provide how a content provider lets a client indicate what TX to target

+**Please help shape the actional definition of v2 here: https://github.com/bico-media/bandlebars/pull/2**

 ### v3